Mole Trapping In Cincinnati, Ohio

-There are several factors that come into play here — the extent of mole activity, the size of your lawn, number of moles present, environment, time of year, weather, and new mole activity — as well as many other factors all play a role in mole eradication.
+There are several factors that come into play here — the extent of mole activity, the size of your lawn, number of moles present, environment, time of year, weather, and new mole activity — as well as many other factors that play a role in mole eradication.
 Therefore, it is impossible to say how long the service will be needed.

-Many of our clients need the service for a short amount of time (i.e. a month) if they have a small infestation.
+Many of our clients need the service for a short amount of time (i.e. a month) if they have a smaller infestation.
 Others, who have larger lawns in areas where moles are more prevalent, may need mole control all season long.
-The most typical scenario (note that this is typical, not a guarantee) that we have seen is that a client needs mole control for a month or two, then does not need the service for some time.
+A typical scenario (note that this is typical, not a guarantee) that we have seen is that a client needs mole control for a month or two, then does not need the service for some time.
 Moles (in this scenario) return in the future.
 Our clients call us back to begin another round of mole visits.

 For this reason, we do not require long-term contracts.
 For others, though, a long-term agreement makes sense — and saves them money in the long run.